stefalda/react-localization/README.md

   strings.formatString(strings.question, strings.bread, strings.butter)
 ```
 **Beware: do not define a string key as formatString!**
+* setContent(props) - to dynamically load another set of strings
 * getAvailableLanguages() - to get an array of the languages passed in the constructor

 ## Examples